augnustin/docker-local-tutorial/PITCHME.md

 Over simplification:

-+ reuses the OS core functionnalities
++ reuses the host core functions (lib, clock, network etc.)
-+ but isolates from other applications
++ but isolates process from other applications

 ---